10 Free DIY Stair Railings You Can Build Today (With Pictures)

 One of the easiest ways to add a railing to a stairway is to simply take some wood and make your own.
 You cut regular 2x4s into long, thin 48-inch boards to form the balusters, posts, and railing for your stairs.
 It’s deceptively straightforward but does require some power tools and woodworking.
 Adapt this plan for nearly any open stairway that could use a handrail.
 It’s classic and safe.

-4. Galvanized Pipe Handrail
+3. Galvanized Pipe Handrail by Smiedendipity

 |What you’ll need:||Galvanized steel pipe, floor flanges, fittings, spray paint, construction screws, drill|